Raneee/LUNA2016/README.md

 ## Acknowledgements

-Our code is inspired by the [Video 3D Classification](https://github.com/kenshohara/video-classification-3d-cnn-pytorch) code and [PyTorch Tutorial](https://github.com/yunjey/pytorch-tutorial).
+Our code is inspired by the [Video 3D Classification](https://github.com/kenshohara/video-classification-3d-cnn-pytorch) code.